 Applications of monoclonal antibodies

 - Cell depletion

 - Immunoassays for quantitation of soluble or cell surface antigens

 - Probing the structure or function of soluble or cell surface antigens

 Advantages and disadvantages of monoclonal antibodies

-- Homogeneity: Monoclonal antibody represents a single antibody molecule that binds to antigens with the same affinity and promote the same effector functions.
+- Homogeneity: Monoclonal antibody represents a single antibody molecule that binds to antigens with the same affinity and promotes the same effector functions.

 - Specificity: The product of a single hybridoma reacts with the same epitope on antigens.

 - Immunizing Antigen: Need not be pure or characterized and is ultimately not needed to produce large quantities of antibody.